 HMG Public Use Databases

-Mortgage data sets for the years 1993-2007, currently reside on the HUD USER website (http://www.huduser.org/portal/datasets/gse.html), which is sponsored by HUD's Office of Policy Development and Research (PD&R).
-Data sets for 2008 through 2012 have been posted on the FHFA website at tabs on the left, and subsequent years will be posted on the FHFA website at tabs on the left when they become available.
+Mortgage data sets for the years 1993-2007 currently reside on the HUD USER website at http://www.huduser.org/portal/datasets/gse.html which is sponsored by HUD's Office of Policy Development and Research (PD&R).
+Data sets for 2008 through 2012 have been posted on the FHFA website at tabs on the left, and subsequent years will be posted here when they become available.

-Through 2009, the annual affordable housing goals included a geographically-targeted goal, which was intended to achieve increased Enterprise purchases of mortgages financing housing in areas that were underserved in terms of mortgage credit.
+Through 2009, the annual affordable housing goals included a geographically-targeted goal intended to achieve increased Enterprise purchases of mortgages financing housing in areas that were underserved in terms of mortgage credit.
 Prior to HERA, HUD designated which areas were underserved, and made goal data available on its website that would identify underserved areas in census tract level files covering metropolitan and nonmetropolitan areas.
-Geographically targeted goal data for the years 1996-2008 also reside on the HUD USER website (http://www.huduser.org/portal/datasets/gse.html).
-Goal data for 2009 is available from the following link.
+Geographically targeted goal data for the years 1996-2008 reside on the HUD USER website at http://www.huduser.org/portal/datasets/gse.html.
+Data identifying qualifying 2000 Census tracts for 2009 is available from the following link.